Divorce and Separation Name Changes

-About half of divorced women choose to change their name.
-There are a few different options for changing your name, and no, you don't have to go back to your maiden name!
+While most of these women choose to change back to their maiden name, you don't have to.
+There are a few different options for changing your name.

 A name change kit could save you a lot of time if you are